13th Arkansas Infantry Regiment: Flags

 There are two flags associated with the 13th Arkansas known to be in existence; the flag of the Erin Guards, Company K, and the flag of the combined 5th and 13th Arkansas Infantry regiment.
 The flag of the Erin Guards is a 1st National Flag Pattern with the words "VICTORY or DEATH" inscribed on the white strip.
 The flag had a circle of ten stars on a blue field with an eleventh star in the center of the circle.
 The flag is currently in the collection of the Missouri Historical Society in St. Louis, Missouri.

 The flag of the 5th and 13th Consolidated Arkansas Infantry Regiment, and its flag staff, are thought to be in private hands.
 The flag of the combined 5th/13th Arkansas was issued in March, 1864 and was captured by Benjamin Newman of the 88th Illinois Infantry at the battle of Franklin, Tennessee.
 The flag-staff for this flag is also in private hands and it is stenciled; "5th & 6th Arkansas – B. Newman".
 The curator of the Carter House in Franklin, Tom Carter, says it was mistakenly labeled, and should have been the "5th & 13th", which were consolidated at the time of the battle.
 The 6th Arkansas by that time was consolidated with the 7th Arkansas.
 Research shows the flag at that time was a "white moon on a blue field".
 The 5th/13th Arkansas flag, was one of five captured by the 88th Illinois at the Battle of Franklin, and none were forwarded to the War Department.
 It was last seen at Nashville when the 88th Illinois displayed the captured flags to General Thomas.
 The division commander stated, "They were afterward sent home by those who captured them.
 Since then they have been ordered to be returned, and will be forwarded to department headquarters as soon as they arrive."
 However, none were ever returned.

+There is a mention of another flag carried by the regiment in Washington Letter article in 1885.
+The flag was described as: "...It is a blue flag with a white cross..."